eugeneswalker/gitlab-chart/doc/charts/gitlab/webservice/index.md

       maxUnavailable: 50%
 ```

-You can also change type of update strategy to `Recreate`, be careful it will kill all pods before scheduling new ones, web UI will be unavailable until the new pods are started.
-In this case, we don't need to define `rollingUpdate`, only `type`:
+You can also change the type of update strategy to `Recreate`, but be careful as it will kill all pods before scheduling new ones, and the web UI will be unavailable until the new pods are started.
+In this case, you don't need to define `rollingUpdate`, only `type`:

 ```yaml
 deployment: